DoumanAsh/opusic-sys/README.md

 ## Requirements

-- `cmake`
+- `cmake` - when building with `bundled` feature

 ### Optional

-- `ninja` - When present, build script defaults to use corresponding CMake's generator
+- `ninja` - When present, build script, if `bundled` feature enabled, defaults to use corresponding CMake's generator